 Treatment with your own blood stops hair loss and stimulates hair growth.
-There are numerous scientific studies that support the benefits of the treatment .
+There are numerous scientific studies that prove the benefits of the treatment .
 As a rule, the treatment should be repeated three times.
-The effect of the patient’s own blood has been used successfully for many years as a support after hair transplantation .
+The effect of own blood has already been used for many years with success as a support after hair transplantations .

 Platelets contain numerous growth factors and stimulating mediators.
-Growth factors such as insulin-like growth factor (IGF-1), hepatocyte growth factor (HGF), keratinocyte growth factor and vascular endothelial growth factor (VEGF) promote the growth phase of the hair cycle .
-The positive effect of many of these growth factors on hair growth has been scientifically proven .
+Growth factors such as insulin-like growth factor (IGF-1), hepatocyte growth factor (HGF), keratinocyte growth factor, and vascular endothelial growth factor (VEGF) promote the growth phase of the hair cycle .
+The positive effect of many of these growth factors on hair growth is scientifically proven .

 Does microneedling help against hair loss?

 Microneedling is a safe procedure for the treatment of acne scars, mouth wrinkles, crow’s feet, burn scars and pregnancy marks, either alone or in combination with other procedures .
 Studies show that hair density and thickness increase more and faster with combined treatment with own blood and microneedling than with treatment with own blood alone or for treatment with microneedling alone .
 Microneedling is a minimally invasive procedure that uses multiple fine needles to create micropunctures in the skin.
 The treatment lasts about 30 to 45 minutes and is repeated three to six times at intervals of two to four weeks.

 Structure of a hair and a hair organ